tdonohue/top-contributors/README.md

 ### Top Pull Request Creators (per month)

-The list of Top Pull Request creators is calculated based on the following:
+The list of Top Pull Request (PR) creators is calculated based on the following:
 * Pull Request MUST be created under a [DSpace GitHub](https://github.com/DSpace) project.
 * Pull Request MUST be created in that given month.
 Updates/changes to older PRs during that month are not considered.
 * Pull Request MUST be in the "open" or "merged" state.
 At this time, we do NOT count "closed" PRs, as it is assumed they were invalid and/or replaced by a different PR.